raspberrypilearning/club-mentoring/en/step_1.md

 --- task ---

-**Read** [what motivated other mentors](https://codeclub.org/2025/01/09/passion-purpose-play-why-do-volunteers-run-code-clubs) to get involved in Code Club.

 **Write down** why you are interested in volunteering at a Code Club.

 --- /task ---
 ## Who is involved in a Code Club